orbeon/orbeon-forms-doc/Orbeon-Forms-Use-Cases-~-See-your-Own-Data.md

 In this use case:

-- users are logged in (no anonymous data entry)
+- Users are logged in (no anonymous data entry).
-- any logged in user can create and save data
+- Any logged in user can create and save data.
-- users cannot see other users' data
+- Users cannot see other users' data.
-- users can come back to see their own data and modify it
+- Users can come back to see their own data and modify it.
-- users can submit and email their form data
+- Users can submit and email their form data.

 ## Implementing this use case with Orbeon Forms